mateobelossi/CoderDataEngineering/mateo_belossi_proyecto_final/README.md

 - Delete from Redshift any rows where created_at equals the current day of execution to prevent duplicates.
 - Insert data from API to Redshift.
 - Second source of data: read a JSON file from [alerts/alerts.json](https://github.com/mateobelossi/CoderDataEngineering/blob/main/mateo_belossi_proyecto_final/alerts/alerts.json) where for each coin_pair there is a min_price and a max_price.
-- Using the function check_price_alerts, it checks for price alerts for each coin pair in the dataframe and returns a single text with all results.
-  Returns None if there are no alerts.
+-The check_price_alerts function examines each coin pair in the provided dataframe for any price alerts.It compiles all the detected alerts into a single text message for easy review.
+If no alerts are found, the function returns None to indicate the absence of any alerts.
 - If there exists any alerts then send an email with the body of all the alerts detected.